maiziezhoulab/AquilaDeepFilter/README.md

 use **vcf2bed_training.py** and **vcf2bed_val.py** to generate .bed files before generating images

-b. generate image from the bed files and bam files
+b. generate image from the .bed files (generated in last step) and .bam files (used for SV calling)

-c. augmentate the images
+c. augmentate the images generated in last step

 **Part 2.
 Model training**